Land valuations and what they mean for your rates

 How and when recent land valuations were calculated

-The Department of Natural Resources Mines and Energy (DNRME), provides Council with property site or unimproved land valuations, DNRME revalued the Southern Downs Regional Council area as at 1 October 2016.
+The Department of Resources provides Council with property valuations.
+The Department of Resources revalued the Southern Downs Regional Council area as at 1 October 2024.

 How rates are calculated

-The new land valuations took effect 30 June 2017 and are used by Council to calculate rates for the 2018/2019 financial year.
+The new land valuations will take effect on 30 June 2025 and will be used by Council to calculate the general rates for the 2025/2026 financial year.

 Rates and charges are determined during the annual budget process each financial year.
 Council adopts this in June for the following financial year.
 The process includes: